Supreme Court sides with Pennsylvania cheerleader punished for Snapchat post

 Washington — The Supreme Court on Wednesday sided with a Pennsylvania cheerleader punished for a vulgar message shared on Snapchat, with the justices ruling the school violated the student's First Amendment rights when it disciplined her for the off-campus rant.

-The high court rule 8-1 in favor of the cheerleader, Brandi Levy, with Justice Stephen Breyer writing the majority opinion.
+The high court ruled 8-1 in favor of the cheerleader, Brandi Levy, with Justice Stephen Breyer writing the majority opinion.
 Justice Clarence Thomas dissented.

+While the Supreme Court found Levy's school went too far when it punished her for her social media posts, which are entitled to First Amendment protections, Breyer wrote there is some student speech that takes place off campus that schools can regulate, such as bullying or harassment and threats aimed at teachers or other students.

+"[W]e do not believe the special characteristics that give schools additional license to regulate student speech always disappear when a school regulates speech that takes place off campus," he wrote.
+"The school's regulatory interests remain significant in some off-campus circumstances."

-Posts to Snapchat automatically delete after 24 hours, but one of Levy's followers, a fellow cheerleader, took a screenshot of her photo and accompanying caption and showed it to one of the cheerleading coaches.
+Posts to Snapchat automatically delete after 24 hours, but one of Levy's friends, a fellow cheerleader, took a screenshot of her photo and accompanying caption.
+The image circulated among the cheerleading squad, eventually reaching one of the cheerleading coaches.
 The coaches decided Levy violated team and school rules governing student conduct, and she was suspended from the cheerleading squad for her sophomore year.

 Levy's parents unsuccessfully appealed to school and district officials to reconsider the punishment, and then filed a federal lawsuit arguing the discipline for her off-campus speech violated their daughter's free speech rights.
 A federal district court in Pennsylvania sided with Levy and her parents, and ordered her reinstated on the team.
 The 3rd U.S. Circuit Court of Appeals agreed and ruled the Supreme Court's landmark ruling in Tinker v.
-Des Moines doesn't apply to off-campus speech.
+Des Moines doesn't apply to off-campus speech, limiting the disciplinary reach of school administrators.

+In Tinker, from 1969, the justices said students do not "shed their constitutional rights to freedom of speech at the schoolhouse gate," but schools can discipline students for speech that "materially and substantially" interferes with school activities.

+The Supreme Court said Wednesday while it does not agree with the 3rd Circuit's reasoning, it does agree the school's disciplinary action violated the First Amendment.
+The justices also stopped short of setting a "broad, highly general First Amendment rule stating just what counts as 'off campus' speech and whether or how ordinary First Amendment standards must give way off campus to a school's special need to prevent substantial disruption of learning-related activities or the protection of those who make up a school community."

 The question of whether schools can punish students for speech that takes place off campus has taken on heightened importance in the digital age and during the coronavirus pandemic, when many students participated in online learning, blurring the campus boundaries.